 3) The report will provide information on records added (in green), removed (in red), as well as deltas (the orange triangle), errors and warnings.
 If data has an error (for example, a user has no givenName in the CSV) then it will not be imported, and an error message describing why will be given in the summary.
 Data with a warning will be imported, but a warning will be given in the summary.
 Deltas are data that exists on the server that was changed on a subsequent import (for example, a class period was changed from one import to the next).

-4) Once your data has been verified as clean by HelpDesk, set your sync schedule can be set by going to Settings -> General -> Daily Sync -> then enable the Sync button on and choose a sync schedule.
+4) Once your data has been verified as clean by HelpDesk, set your sync schedule needs to be set by going to Settings -> General -> Daily Sync -> then enabling the Sync button and choosing a sync schedule.
 To do so, Thresholds must also be set.

 5) To add the applications from vendors to roster, click Applications.
 This document will help as well.